 The upside of this is that cleaning is a bit easier (less stuff and less square footage to polish up) and sometimes instead of a few silly little things, you get one really nice cool thing.
 So that’s cool.

-In fact, just the other day, I was staring at the swirling box beneath our stovetop.
+In fact, just the other day, I was staring at the swirling box beneath our stovetop: the washing machine.
 You see, my wife and I made our choice shortly after we moved in.
 Most apartments in Paris force you to make this choice.
-Your options: Clothes or Dishes?
+Here is your dilemma: clean clothes or clean dishes?

 What will it be?